Giant pine scale

 - If you decide to have the tree removed, hire an arborist who has been trained in handling giant pine scale infested trees.

 Contractors working with infested trees

-When working on infested trees, it's important to practice good plant and equipment hygiene to avoid spreading giant pine scale to other properties.
+When working on infested trees, it's important to practise good plant and equipment hygiene to avoid spreading giant pine scale to other properties:

-- Take a hygiene kit with you when entering a site containing paper towels, 80% methylated spirits to 20% water solution, a bristle brush, disinfectant wipes, plastic bags and spare clothes.
+- When entering a site, take a hygiene kit with you that includes paper towels, 80% methylated spirits to 20% water solution, a bristle brush, disinfectant wipes, plastic bags and spare clothes.

-- Check the site for any pests or diseases that may be present.
+- Check the site for any pests or diseases.

 - Clean and decontaminate equipment between trees using the methylated spirit solution or disinfectant wipes.

 - Clean and decontaminate your machinery, tools and clothing (or change into spare clothing) before leaving the site.

 - When transporting infested material for disposal, remember to fully cover your load so insects don't escape during transit and to dispose of material to avoid further spread.

 - Managing giant pine scale on your trees (PDF - 933.2 KB)